Paying the dairy sector's share of the biosecurity response costs.

 About the Biosecurity Response Levy

-In February 2019, we consulted with farmers about the Biosecurity Response Levy which funded the dairy industry share of the Mycoplasma bovis programme before transitioning to pest management.
+In February 2019, we consulted with farmers about the establishment of the Biosecurity Response Levy to fund the dairy industry share of biosecurity responses like FMD and the Mycoplasma bovis programme before it transitioned to pest management.

 Farmers told us they wanted the levy to be managed by DairyNZ and supported the cap (maximum rate) being set at 3.9 cents per kilogram of Milksolids per year.

-The Biosecurity Response Levy rate is set each year and is communicated with farmers in writing in advance of the effective date.
+The Biosecurity Response Levy rate is set each year and is communicated to farmers in writing in advance of the effective date.

 The levy is administered by milk supply companies.
 On a milk docket, it shows as ‘Biosecurity Response Levy’.